 (preferably read by Samuel Jackson or Samuel Elliot)

 Tuck is no longer with us.
-Where he is or if he is anywhere, is anyone’s guess.
+Where he is, or if he is anywhere, is anyone’s guess.
+So please stop guessing.

 Tucker was a virgin at birth and spent many years trying to rectify that condition.
 Although he had another brother still to be born, Tucker was forever the family favorite.

-Tucker walked and talked two weeks before his first birthday and to the chagrin of classmates, Marine Corps comrades, Safeway costumers, teaching colleagues, tennis, golfing buddies, family and friends never stopped doing either.
+Tucker walked and talked two weeks before his first birthday and to the chagrin of classmates, Marine Corps comrades, Safeway customers, teaching colleagues, tennis, golfing buddies, ukulele strummers, family and friends never stopped doing either.

 An early ear for music rivaling Sibelius, Mozart, Lennon and McCartney; Tuck composed a 15th century madrigal and several sonatas sitting on his privy throne during potty training.

-Obsessed with dental hygiene Tuck learned to brush his teeth with either hand using a technique he dubbed “Ambi-dental cross cleaning, molar simulation,”which is currently recommended by dentist and dental hygienist across the planet.
-Of course his “Three Finger” tooth brush grip is legend.
+Obsessed with dental hygiene Tuck learned to brush his teeth with either hand using a technique dubbed the “Ambi-dental cross cleaning, molar simulation,” which is currently recommended by dentist and dental hygienist across the planet.
+Of course, his “Three Finger” toothbrush grip is legend.
+And currently used by violin virtuoso Nicola Benedetti in the third movement of Sibelus' Finlandia.

-Passionate about music and musical instruments, Tuck ignored the common exploration of piano, bagpipe, didgeridoo, and French horn deciding to master the more challenging ukulele.
+His passion for music and musical instruments, Tuck ignored the more common bagpipe, didgeridoo, seventy-two toned Qanun and French horn; deciding to master the more challenging ukulele.

-A genius for creating music in the highest registers, Tuck, scored musical etudes which could only be heard by a genius of Colombian bats, Finnish Lapp Hounds and a school of Penguins that mate only on the unhabited Carillons Islands.
+His genius for creating music in the highest registers, Tuck, scored musical etudes which could only be appreciated by a genius of Colombian bats, Finnish Lapp Hounds and a school of Penguins that mate only on the inhabited Carillons Islands.
+His first album "Can You Hear This?" did not make the charts...
+But

-Never discouraged by the size of his fan base, Tuck continued to compose adding a Fugal Horn, Timpani and Tuba to his compositions.
-And soon Tuck found himself playing in front of smaller and smaller audiences.
+Never discouraged by the dwindling size of his fan base; Tuck continued to compose, adding a Fugal Horn, Timpani and Tuba to his compositions.
+Quickly, Tuck found himself playing in front of smaller and smaller audiences.
 Maybe because ..............

 Reading opened the world to Tuck.
 He took to reading like a hairless vole takes to the damp under-bottom of a septic tank.
 Peeking over his mother’s, Tuck learned to read upside down.
 This lopsided view of the world did not deter Tuck’s progress.
 He read the entire encyclopedia Britannica before kindergarten.
 Right-side up & upside-down.